scholarslab/praxis/tutorials/bash/index.md

 path?
 To see, type <code>ls</code> , which stands for "list".
 This just outputs the contents of the current directory.

+Depending on your setup (and how many files you have set up), you will see something like:

-If your setup is like mine, you should see three folders - "myweb," "private," and "public\_html."
+If your setup is like mine, you should see three folders - "Desktop," "projects," and "public\_html."

 ## <code>cd</code>